jrobalino/udacity-vr/docs/index.md

 ![Dungeon - open, bright, snowy](https://jrobalino.github.io/udacity-vr/img/dungeon1.png)

-The inital dungeon featured a lot of open air and no lights.
+The initial dungeon featured a lot of open air and no lights.
 This gave it an abandoned air, but players did not find it foreboding.

 ![Dungeon - darker, less open](https://jrobalino.github.io/udacity-vr/img/dungeon2.png)